BjoernTroldahl/Substance-Painter-Texture-Exporting-Tool/README.md

 3. Automating renaming of the textures to be within naming conventions
 4. Extending resolution validation for non-square sizes (width != height)
 5. Adding support for textures that use material layering

+## How to install and use:

+1. Download this GitHub repository as a ZIP-file under the Code tab and unzip it into a folder.

+2. Connect the flex sensor glove and Teensy 4.0 circuit to an available USB-port on your computer.

+3. Go to the Arduino folder inside the unzipped GitHub repository folder.
+Then double-click the P4prototype.ino file and run it.

+4. In JUCE, click Open Existing Project > select the file path of the now unzipped repository folder and then click on the P4 project.jucer file.

+5. Make sure that audio output from your PC speakers is enabled (or whatever audio output device you want to use).

+6. Inside the JUCE project, click on the Run icon to start the program.

+7. Enjoy using the music glove and its GUI!